Busedame/Libft/README.md

    make test

 ### 🍏 **Mac**
-Ran into some issues trying to compile on my MacBook, but this seems to work:
+Ran into some issues trying to compile on MacOS, but this seems to work:

 **Step 1**
 - Remove `#include <bsd/string.h>` from the header file.